 Teacher in a Box holds an enormous range of academic materials from illustrated story books for young children right through to university level in maths and science and a range of other topics.
 There is also a huge range of community development materials and training materials on topics such as agriculture, environment, medical, sanitation and water management as well as ideas to excite those with an entrepreneurial bent.
 Click on the “Resources” tab to check it out online.

 How many devices can Teacher in a Box support at the same time?

-Teacher in a Box has never been maxed out so we don’t really know but based on our load testing, we believe that it will support well over 100 devices at the same time.
+Teacher in a Box has never been maxed out so we don’t really know but based on our load testing, we believe that it will support up to 100 devices at the same time.

 Can it be connected to an existing wired network?

 Yes.
 Just cable it in through the network switch.